 - Course may not be core course.

-- Student must obtain written permission from the instructor to audit course (via instructor email or instructor signed DROP/ADD form (or “University Election Worksheet”); space must be available in the class (if a class has a limited enrollment, students who take the class for credit will receive priority).
+- Student must obtain written permission from the instructor to audit course (via instructor email); space must be available in the class (if a class has a limited enrollment, students who take the class for credit will receive priority).

-- Student must bring proof of instructor consent to the Ross Registrar's Office for final approval.
+- Student must send proof of instructor consent to the Ross Registrar's Office for final approval.

-- Student must register in-person at the Central U-M Office of the Registrar and present the approved DROP/ADD form (or “University Election Worksheet”).
+- Student must register in-person at the Office of the Registrar and present the approved drop/add form (or “University Election Worksheet”).
 Students will NOT be allowed to register for a Class Audit through Wolverine Access.

-Changes from audit to credit and credit to audit are not permitted after the drop/add deadline for the class.
+Changes from audit to credit and credit to audit are not permitted after Wolverine Access registration has closed for the class (by the regular drop/add deadline for the audited course).
 Because this choice of Audit/For Credit becomes final after these deadlines, students are advised to plan carefully before requesting these changes.